'Walking Dead: Saints & Sinners'’ project director on the sequel, the changing face of VR and virtual reality violence

 For anyone who dismissed the Meta Quest 2 (née Oculus Quest) as a novelty incapable of playing ‘real games’, The Walking Dead: Saints & Sinners proved to be the perfect rebuttal — not something you necessarily expect from games burdened with a big TV licence on its shoulders.

 That may be in part down to the trust that Skybound, the comic book IP holders, puts in developers Skydance Interactive to plough its own furlough, and that trust was repaid in glowing reviews across the board.
-Now we’re getting a sequel — the somewhat awkwardly punctuated The Walking Dead: Saints & Sinners — Chapter 2: Redemption.
+Now we’re getting a sequel — the somewhat awkwardly punctuated The Walking Dead: Saints & Sinners — Chapter 2: Retribution.
 I think we’ll just call it Saints & Sinners 2 in the interests of brevity.

 “They’ve given us an area of The Walking Dead universe that we can really call our own,” Mike Domowicz, project director for the game tells me ahead of the game’s official unveiling.
 “Anything we want to do, they never really say ‘no’ to that.
 If it’s anything along the lines of ‘no,’ it’s more ‘no, but we understand what you’re trying to do, so here’s how we can bend that idea in the direction you’re going for’.”